hernantz/blog/content/mock-yourself-not-your-code.md

     assert tomorrow().strftime('%Y-%m-%d') == '2012-01-02'
 ```

 You can see how we avoided mocking `datetime()` and `timedelta()` and we can
 even use `strftime()` in our tests.
 We made time behave deterministically
-using a nice declarative api, that doesn't get in our way.
+using a nice declarative API, that doesn't get in our way.
 We can even make
 `tomorrow()` to be calculated using other libraries.

 ```python